-I am a Teacher-Scholar Postdoctoral Fellow at Wake Forest University in North Carolina and work with Kenneth Berenhaut.
+I am currently a Teacher-Scholar Postdoctoral Fellow at Wake Forest University in North Carolina and work with Kenneth Berenhaut.
 In 2018, I received my Ph.D. in mathematics under the supervision of Sergi Elizalde at Dartmouth College.
+Starting in Fall 2021, I will be a Visiting Assistant Professor at Amherst College.

 I enjoy thinking about questions such as: